-- All the problems labor rights activists have been fighting to fix for decades were illuminated in stark relief by the mass unemployment that followed coronavirus lock-down relief efforts.
+- Coronavirus illuminated the problems labor rights activists have been fighting to fix for decades in stark relief by the mass unemployment that followed pandemic lock-down relief efforts.

 - The eviction epidemic in the United States, which was already at crisis levels, became an utter catastrophe when low-income workers who were recently laid off couldn’t pay their rent anymore.
 Eviction and rent moratoriums were but a band-aid on the wound.

 All of these issues disproportionately affect low-income and impoverished Americans.
 So this week, in Part 2, I’m going to address the demographics who are disproportionately represented among the poor and low-income.
 Hope you didn’t expect sudden egalitarianism in the midst of a pandemic and recession!

 I am not surprised that one of the largest anti-racism protest movements in American history is occurring at the height of a pandemic.
 Racism is alive and well in these United States, and some things are too important to stop fighting for even if doing so carries the risk of death.

 By almost every metric that matters, people of color in the United States are at a social and economic disadvantage compared to their white counterparts.
 Especially African Americans.

 Income.
 Access to nutritional food.
 Generational wealth.
 Access to high quality, affordable healthcare.
 Safe and stable housing.
 Access to high quality education.
 Career opportunities.
 Violence.
 Stress- and poverty-related health problems.
 And of course: they are disproportionately the targets of police violence and discrimination.

 All of these compounding factors lead to a system in which Blacks and people of color are more likely to suffer from health problems and poverty, which in itself can be disastrous for an individual’s health.